pawrequest/redscript-intellij/README.md

 if something is still wrong - please [create an issue](https://github.com/pawrequest/redscript-intellij/issues)

 ## Known Issues
-- syntax highlighting is patchy on some files, notably Codeware.Global which is > 40k lines, maybe related to `wrap | replace | ...` runtime properties, see [issue #10](https://github.com/pawrequest/redscript-intellij/issues/10)
+- syntax highlighting is patchy on some files, notably Codeware.Global which is > 40k lines, maybe related to `wrap | replace | ...` runtime hooks, see [issue #10](https://github.com/pawrequest/redscript-intellij/issues/10)
 - lsp GoToDefinition is patchy, if you find a case where it doesn't work in intelliJ but does in vsCode please open an issue